Tom Bell (actor)

 Thomas George Bell (2 August 1933 – 4 October 2006) was an English actor on stage, film and television.
-He often played "menacing or seedy roles, perhaps most memorably playing sexist Detective Sergeant Bill Otley, antagonist to Helen Mirren's DCI Jane Tennison in Prime Suspect".
+He often played menacing or seedy roles, perhaps most memorably playing sexist Detective Sergeant Bill Otley, antagonist to Helen Mirren's DCI Jane Tennison in Prime Suspect.

 Early life

 Bell was born on 2 August 1933, in Liverpool, Lancashire.
 His family was large, and he had little contact with his father, a merchant seaman.
 Evacuated as a child during the Second World War, he lived with three different families in Morecambe, Lancashire.
-In 1948, at age 15, Bell began to act in school plays.
+In 1948, at age 15, Bell first acted in school plays.
 His younger brother Keith also became an actor.

 On leaving school he trained under Esme Church at the Bradford Civic Theatre; fellow pupils included Billie Whitelaw and Robert Stephens.
 He later worked in repertory in Liverpool and Dublin.